 • Turn off the stopcock.

-• Remove any furniture or equipment in the area which may get damaged by any leaking or escaping water, where safe and practical to do so.
+• Remove any furniture or equipment in the area that may get damaged by any leaking or escaping water.

-• Open the tap closest to the area and begin gently warming the pipe with a hairdryer or hot water bottle, starting from the end closest to the tap and working away from the faucet.
+• Open a faucet closest to the area and begin gently warming the pipe with a hairdryer or hot water bottle, starting from the end closest to the tap and working away from the faucet.

 • Check both wet-and dry-pipe sprinkler systems regularly to make sure they are ice-free.